louisulaganathan/ArchConcepts/SOLID.md

 **Liskov Subtitution Principle**

 you should be able to use any derived class instead of a parent class and have it behave in the same manner without modification.
+Every sub class or derived class should be substitutable for their parent class.

 **Ignoring LSP**